YashchenkoBV/gogidecks/README.md

 ![Best-Clash-Royale-arena-decks jpg](https://github.com/user-attachments/assets/29dca7b1-7926-4b95-bee3-b60a070c5dfc)

 Pic.
 1 The example of Clash Royale deck (8 cards), in given case it contains 6 troops, 1 building and 1 spell (in this order)

+## Dataset
+There are 121 cards in total (as for Dec 2025, excluding different types of tower troops).
+For the evaluation purposes, we plan to manually grade the best proposed decks on the first stage (we are both Clash Royale players with more than 6 years of experience) or use RoyaleAPI (aggregating the results of matches and win-rates for the decks) afterwards.

+## Encoding scheme
+Since each deck should contain exactly 8 cards, we plan to encode the deck as an eight-gene chromosome (one gene - one card).
+Noteworthy, the arrangement of cards inside of the deck doesn't change it, so for each deck there is 8! (= 40320) chromosomes corresponding to it.